Grands Prix: 386

-Renault first entered F1 in 1977 with turbo engines that didn’t work.
+History: Renault first entered F1 in 1977 with turbo engines that didn’t work.
 Perhaps attempting to recreate their heritage too literally, a lot of what can be said about the reformed team’s return to contemporary F1 is that it is in remarkably similar shape.

-Confronted with the mighty budgets of Mercedes and Ferrari, never mind customer team Red Bull, Renault mystifyingly decided to restart their factory team from the ashes of the old one albeit following a few years' rebranding as Lotus.
-Or asset-stripping as everyone else put it.
+Confronted with the mighty budgets of Mercedes and Ferrari – never mind customer team Red Bull – Renault mystifyingly decided to restart their factory team from the ashes of the old one albeit following a few years’ “rebranding” as Lotus: or asset-stripping as everyone else put it.

-Mostly yellow to ape the great Renault F1 cars of old which would be news to Alain Prost if nothing else.
+Distinguishing Markings: Mostly yellow to ape the great Renault F1 cars of old which would be news to Alain Prost if nothing else.

-You’re French.
+Reasons to support them, part 1: You’re French.
 They’re not Lotus.

-The French Government: what could possibly go wrong?
+Owned By: The French Government: what could possibly go wrong?

-Lotus, Jordan, an annoying wasp at a picnic
+Not to be confused with: Lotus, Jordan, an annoying wasp at a picnic